mehanalavimajd/panix/README.md

 ## Installation

-you can use CDNs like unpkg or jsdelivr:
+you can use CDNs like unpkg or jsdelivr

 jsdelivr (minified version):